-There are no required dependencies, but if jQuery (>= 1.4) is available, DOMBuilder will make use of it when creating DOM Elements and setting up their attributes and event handlers.

-If not, DOMBuilder will fall back to using some less comprehensive workarounds for cross-browser DOM issues and use the traditional event registration model for compatibility.
+If jQuery (>= 1.4) is available, DOMBuilder will make use of it when creating DOM Elements and setting up their attributes and event handlers.
+Otherwise, DOMBuilder will fall back to using some less comprehensive workarounds for cross-browser DOM issues and use the traditional event registration model for compatibility.